 Spain has more newspapers and magazines per capita than any other European country.
 However, only 13.4 percent of Spaniards read the newspaper every day, a number that has been steadily decreasing for the past years.
 Despite low readership, newspapers still shape the news agenda and program content of broadcast media.
 Spanish newspapers tend to have an editorial line that favors a particular political group.
 (Source: AIMC-EGM as of 2022)

 The main newspapers in Spain are:

 - El País – center-left, regarded as the nation’s paper of record.

 - La Vanguardia – centrist, based in Barcelona

 - El Periódico – left-leaning

 More than 140 different dailies (mainly local or regional) plus a dozen supplements are published in Spain.
 Sports daily newspaper Marca rates as the most popular.
-Despite Spain’s having formally recovered from the financial crisis of 2008, Spanish newsrooms still suffers the effects of a downsizing industry, where news consumption shifts from print to on-line.
-Newspaper companies have seen their advertising revenues reduced by more than 40 percent and all have suffered the impact of fleeing readers that now get their news from the internet (78.9 percent).
+Despite Spain’s having formally recovered from the financial crisis of 2008, Spanish newsrooms still suffer the effects of a downsizing industry, where news consumption shifts from print to online.
+Newspaper companies have seen their advertising revenues reduced by more than 60 percent and all have suffered the impact of fleeing readers that now get their news from the internet (84 percent, now the leading platform in the country to tune in to news).
 Digital-only platforms, led by www.elconfidencial.com, have become leading players in the Spanish news market.
 All national dailies have on-line news sites, most popular among younger audiences.
 While these sites have growing readership, news agencies face the challenge of how to monetize their platforms beyond on-line advertising.
 Since the first quarter of 2020, all main national newspapers have created pay walls to access their sites.